-Forward Logs from the Logging Service to an Email Server
+Forward Logs from Cortex Data Lake to an Email Server

-Learn how to use the Log Forwarding app to forward logs from the Logging Service to an email server.
+Learn how to use the Log Forwarding app to forward logs from Cortex Data Lake to an email server.

 To get email notifications whenever critical issues occur on your network, you can configure the Log Forwarding app to send notifications to an email destination.
 The Log Forwarding app uses the Palo Alto Networks SMTP server to forward log information in an email format, and all emails are sent from firstname.lastname@example.org.
 The communication between the Log Forwarding app and the email destination uses SMTP over TLS, and SMTP server certificate is signed by a trusted root CA.

-For each instance of the Logging Service, you can one deploy an instance of the Log Forwarding app and set up log forwarding to email and Syslog destinations.
+For each instance of Cortex Data Lake, you can one deploy an instance of the Log Forwarding app and set up log forwarding to email and Syslog destinations.

-- Sign In to the Cloud Services Portal at https://apps.paloaltonetworks.com/.
+- Sign Into the Cortex hub at https://apps.paloaltonetworks.com/.

 - Configure email forwarding.You cannot add your SMTP server to the Log Forwarding app currently.

 - Select the logs you want to forward.You can specify the log vendor (the source that is sending logs to Cortex Data Lake), log types and either define a custom filter or use the predefined filters to forward the log types that are most important to you (here’s more details on predefined and custom filters, including examples of custom filters you might want to build).